ritirai06/SWASTHMATE/README.md

 * **Upload a report:** Navigate to the upload page and upload your medical report.
 * **View analysis:** Get extracted text, detected diseases, measurements, and recommendations.
 * **Ask AI:** Use the chatbot to ask questions about conditions, treatments, or medical advice.
+* **Voice Input:** Click the microphone button in the medical assistant to use speech-to-text for hands-free interaction.

 ---